zcutlip/mock-op/docs/ADVANCED-USAGE.md

 > *Note 1:* `mock-op` modifies the state the state configuration file at each iteration.
 Since it will likely be added to version control, it is advised to make a temporary copy for use during testing.

-> *Note 2:* When using a stateful configuraiton, it's important to *not set* the `MOCK_OP_RESPONSE_DIRECTORY` environment variable.
+> *Note 2:* When using a stateful configuration, it's important to *not set* the `MOCK_OP_RESPONSE_DIRECTORY` environment variable.
 Having both variables set will be an error.

 #### Automated Generation of Stateful Configuration